crutcher/tapestry/docs/TapestryProjectOverview.md

 application.

-Over time, research can improve the efficiency of the optimizer, and the quality of the cost models, and the quality of the re-write and sharding rules, and the quality of the metakernels,
+Over time, research can improve the efficiency of the optimizer, and the quality of the cost models, and the quality of the re-write and sharding rules, and the quality of the metakernels.
 But even initial versions of the optimizer can be expected to produce significant improvements in the efficiency of the target applications; if sufficient resources are allocated to the optimizer search process.

 ## Target Environments